About the Program

 Martin Sanchez-Jankowski, Professor.
 Sociology of poverty, gangs and crime, sociology of violence, race and ethnic relations.

-Daniel J. Schneider, Assistant Professor.
+Daniel J. Schneider, Associate Professor.
 Social demography, inequality, economic instability.

 Sandra Smith, Professor.
 Trust, urban poverty, joblessness, race and ethnic inequality, social capital and social networks.

 Ann Swidler, Professor.
 Religion, culture, Africa, AIDS, political sociology, theory, development, NGOs.

 Cihan Ziya Tugal, Professor.
 Political sociology, social movements, religion, Islam and the Middle East, culture, poverty and class, social theory, ethnography.

 Loic Wacquant, Professor.
 Sociology.